-Traditional long-term-care insurance is one other way you may pay for long-term care and comes in many forms.
-Long-term care annuities are just one way to pay or reimburse you for some or all of your long-term care costs.
+Traditional long-term-care insurance is another way you may pay for long-term care and comes in many forms.
+Long-term care annuities are just one way to pay or reimburse (Pension Protection Act) you for some or all of your long-term care costs.

-Annuities offer a hybrid policy called long-term care annuity, which is explained in this guide.
-Some annuities also offer contract waivers and optional riders that can be added to help with the cost of long-term care.
-Whatever value in the annuity contract is not used will be passed down to beneficiaries in a lump sum.
+Annuities offer a hybrid deferred annuity policy called long-term care annuity, explained in this guide.
+Some annuities also provide contract waivers and optional riders that can be added to help with the cost of long-term care.
+Whatever value in the deferred annuity contract is not used will be passed down to beneficiaries in a lump sum.

 Disclaimer: We are licensed long-term care insurance agents that can provide quotes and applications for all of these products.